2013—A runaway fuel train derails and burns, destroying half of downtown Lac Megantic, Quebec.

 1907—The Irish Crown Jewels are found to be missing.
 Several theories are put forth; none proven, all sordid.

-1892—Pinkerton “detectives” and striking miners have a shootout at Homestead, Pa.; 20 die.
+1892—Pinkerton “detectives” and striking workers shoot it out at Homestead Steel Works in Pa.; up to 20 die.

 1854—In white robes, with a trumpet, The Angel Gabriel, aka John S. Orr, appears in Bath, Maine and delivers an anti-Catholic sermon.
 Townspeople then burn an Irish Catholic church.